 Santa Ana College (SAC) is known for its highly regarded academic programs as well as its top-ranked student services.
 A wide variety of courses are available in business, mathematics and sciences, arts and humanities, and career and technical education.
 SAC offers 253 degrees and certificates in credit programs.
 The college offers 31 Associate Degrees for Transfers.
 In fall 2017, SAC began offering a bachelor’s degree in Occupational Studies.

-In 1915, Santa Ana Junior College opened its doors to 26 students as a department of Santa Ana High School.
-It was the second junior college founded in Orange County, behind Fullerton College, and the fourth oldest in all of California.
+SAC turned 100 years old in 2015.
+In 1915, Santa Ana Junior College opened its doors to 26 students as an upper division branch of Santa Ana High School.
+The college began with 11 faculty members and 20 courses.
+It was the second junior college founded in Orange County and is the sixth oldest in all of California.

 Programs and Services

-While Santa Ana College offers numerous concentrations or majors leading to the associate degree in science or arts, it also offers off-site programs for students seeking basic skills and technology proficiency so they can pursue other goals.
+While Santa Ana College offers numerous concentrations or majors leading to the associate degree in science or arts, it also offers off-site programs for students seeking to improve their working, speaking, and math skills and proficiency in technology so they can pursue other goals.

 Home of one of the state’s largest continuing education programs, Centennial Education Center provides the full spectrum of adult education courses for adult learners.
 In addition to English as a Second Language courses, the center offers adult basic education, citizenship, high school completion, parent education and vocational training.